coreboot/coreboot/Documentation/index.md

 project.
 We fearlessly rip out parts of the architecture and remodel it when a better way of doing the same was identified.

+That said, since there are attempts to coerce coreboot to move in various directions by outside "standardization", long-established practices of coreboot as well as aligned projects can be documented as best practices, making them standards in their own right.
+However we reserve the right to retire them as the landscape shifts around us.

 ### One tree for everything

 Another difference to various other firmware projects is that we try